-Smithfield, Virginia: World's Oldest Edible Cured HamPotentially edible, but we wouldn't recommend it.
+Smithfield, Virginia: World's Oldest Edible HamPotentially edible, but we wouldn't recommend it (It's been a ham since 1902).
 In the same ham-crazy town that made the World's Largest Ham Biscuit.

 Isle of Wight County Museum

 - 103 Main St., Smithfield, VA

 - Isle of Wight County Museum.
 I-64 exit 263A (Mercury Blvd/US 258).
 South on US 258, across the James River Bridge, for 17.5 miles.
 Turn right on Main St. in Smithfield, then one-half mile to Museum.

 - T-Sa 10 am - 4 pm, Su 1-5 pm.
 (Call to verify)